obaidofj/RealTimeChat_App/README.md

 ﻿# FacingOff Real Time Chat Application

 Welcome to FacingOff Chat App, a real-time messaging application that utilizes AWS S3 for file storage, AWS SES for password resets, and Socket.IO for real-time communication.
 The chat app can handle multi-picture and file uploads simultaneously.
-Additionally, it features an integration with ChatGPT for get responses inside the chat and save them as the chat messeges .
+Additionally, it features an integration with ChatGPT for get responses inside the chat and save them as the chat messeges. also there is files to build docker image with two containers one for database and one for the express app server , and action file to deploy the image to AWS EC2 instance as CICD methodology.

 ## Table of Contents